Ashley10086/Z.github.io/pages/project.md

 ---
+layout: post
 title: My projects
 nav: Projects
 nav_order: 3
 ---

-# title: Data Analysis for Credit Score
+# Data Analysis for Credit Score

 ### Exploratory Analysis
 The data set of Train consists of 21 measurements on 800 individuals.
 For each individual, credit score (in CreditScore) has been measured, along with the following 20 variables: